boazbk/crypto/lec_02_computational-security.md

 For practical security, often every bit of security matters.
 We want our keys to be as short as possible and our schemes to be as fast as possible while satisfying a particular level of security.
+In practice we would usually like to ensure that when we use a smallish security parameter such as $n$ in the few hundreds or thousands then:

+- The *honest parties* (the parties running the encryption and decryption algorithms) are extremely efficient, something like 100-1000 cycles per byte of data processed.
+In theory terms we would want them be using an $O(n)$ or at worst $O(n^2)$ time algorithms with not-too-big hidden constants.

+- We want to protect against *adversaries* (the parties trying to break the encryption) that  have much vaster computational capabilities.
+A typical modern encryption is built so that using standard key sizes it can  withstand the combined computational powers of all computers on earth for several decades.
+In theory terms we would want the time to break the scheme be at least $2^{\Omega(n)}$ or $2^(\Omega(\sqrt{n})$ / $2^{\Omega(n^{1/3})}$ with not too small hidden constants.

-However, for understanding the *principles* behind cryptography, keeping track of those bits can be a distraction, and so just like we do for algorithms, we will use *asymptotic analysis* (also known as *big Oh notation*) to sweep many of those details under the carpet.
+For understanding the *principles* behind cryptography, keeping track of those bits can be a distraction, and so just like we do in algorithms courses, we will use *asymptotic analysis* (also known as *big Oh notation*) to sweep many of those details under the carpet.

 To a first approximation, there will be only two types of running times we will encounter in this course: